Accommodation in London

 What is a guarantor?

-You might need a guarantor when you rent a place to live.
-A guarantor is a person who agrees to pay the rent if you fail to do so; usually parents or a close relative.
-If you fail to pay your rent and the guarantor is unable to pay it for you the landlord could take your guarantor to Court, so it's essential that they agree to the terms and conditions and understand the risks.
+When you rent a place to live, you might need a guarantor.
+A guarantor is a person who agrees to pay the rent if you fail to do so, usually your parents or a close relative.
+If you fail to pay your rent and the guarantor is unable to pay it for you, the landlord could take your guarantor to Court, so it's essential that they agree to the terms and conditions and understand the risks.

-Before a landlord accepts a guarantor they will usually want to check that they have the means of payment in the case of them having to step in; this is called a credit check.
-This part of the requirements usually rule out guarantors who are not based in the UK.
+Before a landlord accepts a guarantor, they will usually want to check that they have the means of payment in case they have to step in; this is called a credit check.
+This part of the requirements usually rules out guarantors who are based outside the UK.

-It is a legal obligation for a guarantor agreement to be in writing.
+It is not just a recommendation, but a legal obligation for a guarantor agreement to be in writing.
+This written agreement provides a clear understanding of the responsibilities and obligations of both the tenant and the guarantor, ensuring legal protection for both parties.
 You can find out more on the Citizens Advice Bureau website.

 Contact us